iterative/dvc.org/content/docs/install/plugins.md

 ## JetBrain IDEs (PyCharm, Intellij IDEA, et al.)

-The IDE should ask how to associate file types for `dvc.lock` and `.dvc` files when you first open one of them.
-If not, follow
+These IDEs should ask how to associate file types for `dvc.lock` and `.dvc` files when you first open one of them.
+If not, follow [this guide](https://www.jetbrains.com/help/pycharm/creating-and-registering-file-types.html) to set them manually.
-[this guide](https://www.jetbrains.com/help/pycharm/creating-and-registering-file-types.html)
-to set them manually.